yeeland/oui/CONTRIBUTING.md

 # Contributing to LEGO

 1. Branch off of master: `git checkout -b username/branch-name`.
-2. Make your changes, commit your code, and open a pull request against `master`.
-Add at least one reviewer.
+2. Make your changes, commit your code.
 3. Add your change to the "Unreleased" section of the `CHANGELOG.md` under one of the following sub-sections:
   * **Added**: for new features.
   * **Changed**: for changes in existing functionality.